A Foodie’s Guide: Best Italian Dining Around Times Square

 Why It Matters

-Times Square isn’t just Broadway and billboards—it’s a launching pad into diverse Italian experiences.
-Whether you’re splitting a family-style feast, exploring refined regional dishes, or grabbing a gourmet bite between shows, these restaurants bring authenticity and variety in one of the world’s busiest blocks.
+Times Square isn’t just Broadway and billboards, it’s a launching pad into diverse Italian experiences.
+Whether you’re splitting a family-style feast, exploring refined regional dishes, or grabbing a gourmet bite between shows, these restaurants bring authenticity and variety to one of the world’s busiest blocks.